Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-developer-setup.md

 - `"server_url": "https://localhost:2746"`
 this is where the local running code is expecting to talk to Argo.
 - `"messaging_endpoint": "rabbit-monai"`
-this is where argo is expecting to find rabbitMq, so this is the kubernetes address !
+this is where argo is expecting to find rabbitMq, so this is the kubernetes address!
-Also make sure if your running in windows that youe .kube/config is pointing to the correct k8's !
+- Also make sure if your running in windows that youe .kube/config is pointing to the correct k8's !

 click the `Execute` button, if the code can talk to mongoDb you will see something like this.
 ```